 Hello and welcome to The Feral Choir website.

 We are based in Castle Douglas, in the heart of Galloway, South West Scotland but our singers come from miles around to our Tuesday night practices.
 We work hard but the emphasis is on enjoying ourselves as we learn new material and work towards performances.
+Take a look at our NEWS page for more details.

 What we sing